benjithaimmortal/monjibram/_posts/2020-05-16-jam-that-sucker.md

 It's true that if you're paying for a little server you're probably not getting the maximum speed out of your site.
 And if you're hosting tons and tons of data like a forum or a video library you will need a place to store it (and that gets expensive in its own right).
 But why use a server at all?
 This is the year of STATIC SITES.

 Static Site
-: A website that doesn't need to send data back and forth to your browser to provide its content [browser-based] : A website that can connect to everything without a server [serverless]
+: A website that downloads everything to your browser [browser-based] : A website that can connect to everything without querying a hosting server many times [serverless]

 #### M[arkup]